kubermatic/docs/content/kubermatic/master/architecture/supported-providers/kubevirt/kubevirt.en.md

 1) Upgrade KKP following the procedure [KKP upgrading procedure](https://docs.kubermatic.com/kubermatic/master/tutorials-howtos/upgrading/)
 2) Your existing KKP 2.20 tenant cluster with its existing worker nodes will continue to work.
-The restricition is that you will not be able to update the old *MachineDeployment* ojects.
-Additionaly, reconciliation of those objects will not work properly and you may see errors.
+The restricition is that you will not be able to update the old *MachineDeployment* ojbects.
+Additionally, reconciliation of those objects will not work properly and you may see errors.
 3) Create some new *MachineDeployment*
 4) Once the new worker nodes are up and running, you can migrate your workload to the new nodes.
 5) Then cleanup the old worker nodes created with KKP 2.20: